Consensus-Based Optimization Methods Converge Globally: Introduction

 Definition~\eqref{eq:momentaneous_consensus} is motivated by the well-known Laplace principle \cite{dembo2009large,miller2006applied,pinnau2017consensus}, which states that, for any absolutely continuous probability distribution $\indivmeasure$ on $\bbR^d$, we have

-Alternatively, we can also interpret \eqref{eq:momentaneous_consensus} as an approximation of $\argmin_{i=1,\ldots,N}\CE(V_t^i)$, which improves as $\alpha\rightarrow \infty$, provided the $\argmin$ uniquely exists.
-The univariate function $\cutoffnoarg : \bbR\rightarrow [0,1]$ appearing in the first term of \eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro} can be used to deactivate the drift term for agents $V_t^i$, whose objective improves on the momentaneous consensus, i.e., for which $\CE(V_t^i) < \CE(\textconspoint{\empmeasure{t}})$, by setting $\cutoff{x} \approx \mathbbm{1}_{x > 0}$.
+Alternatively, we can also interpret \eqref{eq:momentaneous_consensus} as an approximation of $\argmin_{i=1,\ldots,N}\CE(V_t^i)$, which improves as $\alpha\rightarrow \infty$, provided the minimizer uniquely exists.
+The univariate function $\cutoffnoarg : \bbR\rightarrow [0,1]$ appearing in the first term of \eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro} can be used to deactivate the drift term for agents $V_t^i$, whose objective is better than the one of the momentaneous consensus, i.e., for which $\CE(V_t^i) < \CE(\textconspoint{\empmeasure{t}})$, by setting $\cutoff{x} \approx \mathbbm{1}_{x \geq 0}$.
 The most frequently studied choice however is $\cutoffnoarg \equiv 1$.
-The second term in \eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro} is the diffusion or exploration term, which is responsible for the explorative nature of the algorithm.
+The second term in \eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro} encodes the diffusion or exploration mechanism of the algorithm.
 Intuitively, scaling by $\textN{V_t^i-\textconspoint{\empmeasure{t}}}_2$ encourages agents far from the consensus point to explore larger regions, whereas agents close to the consensus point try to enhance their position only locally.
 Furthermore, the scaling is essential to eventually deactivate the Brownian motion and to achieve consensus among the individual agents.